kailoring/mongo-python-zmq/readme.md

 ## Directories

+### adr

+This directory contains adr files used to document decisions regarding the application.

 ### mongo

 This directory contains the files necessary to initiate the database.
 It further inserts a couple of records into the database.